shugo/rationalize/README.md

 rationalize - Refinement version of mathn
 =========================================

-This project aims to provide refinement version of mathn.rb.
+This project aims to provide a refinement version of mathn.rb.

 Install
 ========================